 Worlds Inc. is a company that runs and maintains a very basic 3D chat client first introduced in 1995.
 The client was originally developed by a team for the Starbright World project, which was meant to allow disabled children to interact with one another in a magical online world.
 Steven Spielberg was involved in this project and, at the time, it was cutting edge.
 After a while the technologies and patents were passed over to Worlds Inc., who took it upon themselves to seek a profitable application for the material.

 I first stumbled across Worlds in 2011 and was immediately captivated by the retro feel of the place.
-It's like an online version of LSD: Dream Emulator – something I found deliriously entertaining.
+It's like an online version of LSD: Dream Emulator – something I found deliriously entertaining – and I wanted more.
 Virtual camera in hand, I wandered the proto-3D hallways in search of relics from days gone by.
 A brilliantly pretentious David Bowie-themed world?
 Check.
 Hanson posters hanging poignantly on the walls?
 Check.
 Britney Spears world in all its mid 1990s glory?
 Check and check.

 As I wandered around I encountered, much to my surprise, regular users who had been logging in to the Worlds client for almost a decade.
 These people seemed pleasantly naïve and overly friendly, as you might expect (or remember) internet users being way back when.
 They seemed to have held on to their enthusiasm for the magic of 3D interaction and meeting people in the Worlds environment.

 Slowly, however, I discovered that all was not well in the world of, er, Worlds.